Luna (1980s Serbian band)

 Luna (Луна; trans.
 The Moon) was a Serbian and former Yugoslav post-punk/gothic rock band from Novi Sad.

-Formed on the ashes of the new wave band La Strada and getting the name by the Bernardo Bertolucci film La Luna, Luna quickly gained the public's attention and established a cult status.
+Formed on the ashes of the new wave band La Strada and named after the Bernardo Bertolucci film La Luna, Luna quickly gained the public's attention and established a cult status.
 Owing to Marko Brecelj, a former Buldožer member, who had approached them after a performance in Rijeka, Zoran Bulatović "Bale" (guitar), Slobodan Tišma (vocals), Ivan Fece "Firchie" (drums) and Jasmina Mitrušić "Mina" (keyboards, vocals) got the opportunity to release their debut album.
 However, their debut and only album Nestvarne stvari (Unreal Things) was released after the band disbanded.
 The album was critically well acclaimed and is considered one of the finest releases of the former Yugoslav rock scene.
 Twenty years after the album release, in 2004, the band reunited for a one-off performance at the Novi Sad Exit festival.